 The easiest way to access the fort is to take a motorbike taxi from Milot to the car park at the base of the mountain.
 The ride along the steep cobbled road, which winds its way up the mountain is a teeth-jarring one.
 From the ticket office a steep access path winds its way up to the fort (elevation 910-m).
-You can either walk from the car park or pay to take a horse.
+You can either walk from the car park (like exercising in a sauna) or pay to ride a horse.

 In Cap-Haïtien I stayed on the outskirts of town at Auberge Villa Cana.
 I would not recommend staying here.
 Service is terrible, staff are unfriendly and disinterested and the hotel is located in a remote location on the outskirts of the city.
 There are better options downtown.

 The cuisine of Haiti is a blend of several culinary styles including French, African, Taino and Spanish.
 The cuisine is comparable to that of creole cooking, unpretentious and simple but with bold and spicy flavours.

 Dining options are limited.
 Downtown PAP was destroyed in the 2010 earthquake and most buildings are still in ruin.